Circus music: Instrumentation

-As the styles of circus music have changed, so has the instrumentation.
+As the styles of circus music changed, so has the instrumentation.
 With the nineteenth century came the introduction of brass bands.
-String instruments were no longer used in these "traditional" circus bands to make "traditional" circus music, which is defined by Merle Evans as music that is brighter in tone than other music.
+String instruments were no longer used in "traditional" circus bands to make "traditional" circus music, which is defined by Merle Evans as music that is brighter in tone than other music.

 Sounds of cornets, trumpets, trombones, French horns, baritones, and tubas were able to reach far and wide, signaling to entire towns that the circus was around.
 Drums were also added to the circus bands and although saxophones have been arguable, they were frequently used as well.
 The calliope, built by Joshua C. Stoddard in 1856, was also used by the circus.
 Not a part of the circus band, it is a sometimes called a "circus piano" and is played like a piano, but powered by a steam boiler.
 Its sound can carry as far as nine miles.

 Present-day circus music varies widely in instrumentation, style and form.
 It often incorporates the use of electric instruments and synthesizers alongside the more traditional instruments.

+Modern-day influence

+Windjammers Unlimited

+In 1971, Charles Bennett Jr. and Art Stensvad gathered fans of circus music and veteran circus bandleaders including Merle Evans into a circus music preservation society known as Windjammers Unlimited.
+According to the Windjammers Unlimited website, the name windjammers preserves historic circus slang.
+"Because circus musicians spent their days 'jamming wind through their horns', they were known to others in the circus as 'windjammers.'"The group meets twice annually to study and play the compositions of classic era circus music composers such as M. L. Lake and Karl L. King.
+They've also researched in the archives of the C.L.
+Barnhouse publishing company which was a major supplier of sheet music for circus bands.

+Use in film

+Music that imitates or evokes the sound of the circus has also been written, often showing up in film scores, some dedicated to the subject and some not.
+Nino Rota is known for his circus-inspired music that was written for many of Federico Fellini’s films, including I Clowns and 8 1/2.
+Jerry Goldsmith famously wrote a theme for the 1984 film Gremlins in such a style, which influenced the film makers to an extent.